chelsilarious/AutoDiff/docs/documentation.md

 y3 = sin(x1) + cos(x2) / tan(x3)
 y4 = csc(5 * x1) * sinh(x2 / 2) - arcsin(x3 / 10)
 ```
-To obtain the value and derivative for a ForwardNode variable, simple retrive it with `.value` and `.trace`.
+To obtain the value and derivative for a ForwardNode variable, simply retrive it with `.value` and `.trace`.
 ```
 print(y1.value)
 print(y1.trace)